 There’s no getting around it–cruising is a great way to travel.
 Not only is it a great value and relatively easy to find fantastic deals, it is so relaxing to just get on the ship and have everything taken care of.
 No hassles, no decisions, no worries.

 Thinking about taking a cruise?
 Here are 25 ways to ensure your next cruise is the BEST FAMILY VACATION EVER.
 Simply opt-in below to have the Cruise Secrets Cheat Sheet sent straight to your inbox!

+As a Florida resident, I get to enjoy the added bonus of living relatively close to several different ports, which makes it very easy to take advantage of last-minute deals.
 I realized it was high time I write a blog post about this topic, not just to list the benefits of cruising (which are many), but to actually share some of the best-kept cruise secrets we’ve learned along the way.
 Here are the 25 “insider” secrets to successful cruising that I think everyone should know.